So, you’ve volunteered to coach soccer.

 Seriously, few things in this life could scar your kids like coaching your kid in soccer.

 Probably I’ve stomped my last sideline for a while.
 It’s not over for sure, but … I’ll call it an involuntary coaching walkabout.
 Well-timed, though.
-Grace will play 30 minutes away, Marie 45, and Elise a two-hour drive away.
+Camdyn will play 30 minutes away, Hayden 45, and Madison a two-hour drive away.

 I’ll roll up too many miles on my Pontiac this fall to coach anyone.